-The following article has been reproduced by kind permission of the author, Matthew Barreau, who is a USATF Level II Certified Endurance Coach.
-It is an analysis of the phases of the running stride focused primarily on the action of the lower body.
-Included are details of running drills and their benefit as they relate to particular aspects of stride efficiency.
+The following article has been reproduced with the kind permission of the author, Matthew Barreau, a USATF Level II Certified Endurance Coach.
+It analyses the phases of the running stride focused primarily on the lower body's action.
+Included are details of running drills and their benefit related to particular aspects of stride efficiency.

 The 5 P's

-There is no clear place to begin talking about the running stride, as the success of each phase is ultimately a product of how well the phase before it was performed.
-As will be explained later, I believe the recovery phase to be the most important of the running phases.
-Therefore, I will begin this discussion with the phase immediately following recovery, and build up to that crucial phase of form.
-That way, any errors in the recovery phase, being a product of things happening before it, will be able to be detected more easily.
+There is no clear place to begin talking about the running stride, as each phase's success is ultimately a product of how well the previous phase was performed.
+As explained later, I believe the recovery phase to be the most important of the running phases.
+Therefore, I will begin this discussion with the phase immediately following recovery and build up to that crucial phase of form.
+That way, any errors in the recovery phase, being a product of things happening before it, will be detected more easily.

 I have separated the running stride into the Five P's:

-The first four are actual phases of the running stride, while the percussion is more of a tool of self-check.
+The first four are actual phases of the running stride, while the percussion is more of a self-check tool.

-The preparation phase begins after the foot has swung down from its recovery phase position close to the upper thigh, and come into the position it will hold until impact with the ground.
-This will be described as the time when maximum knee lift has occurred (this depends on the speed of the run, where faster running means more leg lift).
-The foot should be in a dorsi-flexed position, with the mid to forefoot falling directly below the knee.
-As the knee is a support mechanism in running (detailed later), it makes sense that it should be directly above the contact with the ground as the time of impact.
-The dorsi-flexed foot will minimize absorption of running energy by the calf muscle.
-If the foot is plantar flexed, then as gravity pushes the body downward, the calf will be forced to lengthen in order to provide a push off role (see push off phase for more details).
-This eccentric contraction of the calf is extremely costly, as this type of contraction is the most straining on the body.
-Landing on the mid to forefoot will also minimize braking and trauma on other joints.
-By landing on the heel, impact forces are transferred up the legs, and can even reach the back.
+The preparation phase begins after the foot has swung down from its recovery phase position close to the upper thigh and come into the position it will hold until impact with the ground.
+This will be described as when maximum knee lift has occurred (this depends on the speed of the run, where faster running means more leg lift).
+The foot should be in a dorsiflexed position, with the mid to forefoot falling directly below the knee.
+As the knee is a support mechanism when running (detailed later), it makes sense that it should be directly above contact with the ground at the time of impact.
+The dorsiflexed foot will minimize the absorption of running energy by the calf muscle.
+If the foot is plantar flexed, then as gravity pushes the body downward, the calf will be forced to lengthen to provide a push-off role (see the push-off phase for more details).
+This eccentric contraction of the calf is too costly, as this type of contraction is the most straining on the body.
+Landing on the mid to forefoot will also minimize "braking" and trauma on other joints.
+By landing on the heel, impact forces are transferred up the legs and can even reach the back.

 After the leg has got into the position described above, it begins the downward swing to the ground.
-Muscularly this is caused by the extension of the hip muscles (glutes, upper hamstrings).
-Because of this extension, which will continue throughout the running motion, your foot will actually be moving backward upon impact.
-Therefore, you want the foot to land slightly in front of the center of mass (COM), so that by the time it becomes useful it will be directly under the COM, if not slightly behind.
-(The moment the foot touches the ground, it has merely made contact, and has not yet become a supporting mechanism.
+Muscularly is caused by the extension of the hip muscles (glutes, upper hamstrings).
+Because of this extension, which will continue throughout the running motion, your foot will be moving backwards upon impact.
+Therefore, you want the foot to land slightly in front of the centre of mass (COM) so that by the time it becomes "useful", it will be directly under the COM, if not slightly behind.
+(The moment the foot touches the ground, it has merely made contact and has not yet become a supporting mechanism.
 Since your body is travelling forward this entire time, the COM will move ahead of the foot strike by the time it becomes a supporter.)
-If the hip extensors are called into action while the foot is in front of the COM, then they are becoming active in simultaneously pulling and helping support the body's weight, which is a great strain on the muscles and can eventually lead to great hamstring difficulties, including overuse injuries and premature tiring.
-Should the foot fall in front of the COM, a braking effect will occur.
-Tired quads can be a product of over striding, as it causes the quads to support the body's vertical and horizontal components simultaneously.
-Conversely, if the foot should fall behind the COM by too much, an inefficient falling motion will occur.
+Suppose the hip extensors are called into action while the foot is in front of the COM.
+In that case, they are becoming active in simultaneously pulling and helping support the body's weight, which is a great strain on the muscles and can eventually lead to great hamstring difficulties, including overuse injuries and premature tiring.
+A "braking" effect will occur if the footfall is in front of the COM.
+Tired quads can be a product of overstriding, which causes the quads to support the body's vertical and horizontal components.
+Conversely, if the foot should fall behind the COM by too much, and inefficient falling motion will occur.

 The knee must be slightly bent upon impact.
 This will allow the mid to forefoot to position itself directly under the knee and the supporting system of the body.
 A straight leg will not only negate much of the lower legs power potential (quads), but it will also cause a greater strain on the hamstring and calf muscles when they are called into action to unbend the joint; moving any joint through a range of motion is significantly easier than the initial unbending of the joint itself.

-Heel walks - By concentrating on keeping the toes off the ground, you are strengthening the anterior shin muscles.
-This will help in keeping the toes up just before the foot's impact with the ground, minimizing absorbing by the calves.
+Heel walks - You strengthen the anterior shin muscles by concentrating on keeping the toes off the ground.
+This will help keep the toes up just before the foot's impact with the ground, minimizing "absorbing" by the calves.

 Toe walks - This exercise strengthens the calves.
 These are mini-plyometrics, as each step produces a small bouncing motion.
-During the preparation phase, it is important to have strong calves to resist absorbing energy at the point of impact.
+During the preparation phase, it is essential to have muscular calves to resist absorbing energy at the point of impact.